-Students can also access individual and group counselling and support through CUE's Centre for Inspired Lives, Minds, and Communities.
+Students can also access individual and group counselling and support through CUE's Psychology Clinic.

 Behavioural Support and Intervention Team

 CUE's Behavioural Support and Intervention Team (BSIT) was formed to help students and other members of the CUE community who may be experiencing distress and require support.
 Modelled after existing teams throughout North America secondary and post-secondary institutions, BSIT is a team of professionals that is trained to respond appropriately to difficult situations.